 Areas of Expertise at Bloom

-Our team specializes in eating disorder treatment & recovery, intuitive eating counseling, and therapy support for issues related to food, body image, movement, and health from a Health at Every Size® foundation.
+Our team specializes in eating disorder treatment & recovery, nutrition & intuitive eating counseling, and therapy support for issues related to food, body image, movement, and health from a Health at Every Size® foundation.
 Additionally, we support a wide range of co-occurring mental health concerns.

 Binge Eating Disorder